Ploy (film): Plot

 Ploy eventually leaves the hotel room, when Wit falls asleep.
-Out of curiosity, she examines the room in which she drempt that the maid and the bartender had sex.
+Out of curiosity, she examines the room in which she dreamt that the maid and the bartender had sex.

 Dang finds a coffee shop, where she takes a seat with a cup of coffee and pours some vodka in it from a small bottle she took from her hotel room's mini-bar.
 She is noticed by Moo, who is using his laptop computer.
 He recognizes Dang from her days as a famous television soap opera actress and invites her back to his home for some more drinks.
 Dang, who has already had quite a bit to drink, eventually throws up.
 Moo, spikes her last drink and tries to get closer to her.
 When Dang turns down his advances, he attacks and rapes her, although she puts up a fight.
 When Dang's life is in danger, they end up playing a game of hide and seek that would end with one of them dead.
 Given the previous storyline that turned out to be a dream, the viewer is left with uncertainty about what is a dream, and what is reality.

 The movie shifts to a scene with Wit and Dang at the funeral, and viewers are left to adjust their view as they surmise that Wit had only dreamed this hostile plot line.
 The film ends with Wit and Dang leaving Thailand, as Dang says nothing about her ugly encounter with the rapist, Moo; when Wit sees her back at the hotel, he is happy to have Dang back with him.
 He places his hand over Dang's in the taxi, and sincerely tells her he loves her, which she had earlier expressed longing to hear.
 Dang smiles, and rests her head on Wit's shoulder lovingly as they exit Thailand to return to their home in the United States.